Dannyelgeek/holbertonschool-web_front_end/responsive_design/README.md

 - Generate images with responsive breakpoints.
 - Create the mobile icon and hide the menu.
 - Create an “hamburger” icon just with CSS.
+- Add the behavior based on menu-btn state.
+- Make the font size responsive.